-- Since hard disk recorders do not have an HDMI IN terminal, the camera cannot be connected to a hard disk recorder with an HDMI cable. - Even if the camera is connected to a hard disk recorder with a USB cable, movies and still photos cannot be played or saved. - If the playback device is not compatible with MOV files, the movie cannot be played.
+- Since hard disk recorders do not have an HDMI IN terminal, the camera cannot be connected to a hard disk recorder with an HDMI cable. - Even if you connect the camera to a hard disk recorder with a cable, you cannot play or save movies and images. - If the playback device is not compatible with MOV files, the movie cannot be played.

-Playback on the Camera's LCD Monitor (p.250-257)
+Playback on the Camera's LCD Monitor (p.254-261)